golemfactory/golem-js-preview-program/tasks/7-run-requestor-in-browser/README.md

 2. Add a requestor script and integrate it with the page components so the results are properly displayed.

+3. Add changes in the `run-requestor-in-browser` directory.

+4. [Fill out the feedback form](./FEEDBACK.md) and publish changes in your repository fork.

 ## Additional info